 The basic model estimates the overall impact of monetary policy on IPI (output) and CPI (Price).
-The idea is to estimate the basic model, then compare the results obtained from including other channels one-by-one.
 The estimation is done using seasonally adjusted monthly data from July-1996 to March-2004 with six lags.
-The various criteria2 for optimal lag length selection gives 3 months as optimal lag; however, keeping in view the nature of our analysis it appears too short to capture the underlying dynamics of the system.
-Therefore, we use 6 months as the optimal lag length in all of the VAR systems.
-At the same time including more lags were causing degrees of freedom problem.
-For this reason the results are quite parsimonious with the set of variables kept relatively small and lag length set to 6 months only.
-This approach has been used by Disyatat and Vongsinsirikul (2003) for Thailand.
+The various criteria for optimal lag length selection gives three months as optimal lag; however, keeping in view the nature of our analysis it appears too short to capture the underlying dynamics of the system.
+Therefore, we use six months as the optimal lag length in all of the VAR systems.
+Indeed, including more lags might cause degrees of freedom problem.
+For this reason the results are quite parsimonious with the set of variables kept relatively small and lag length set to six months only.